magnuhag/Projects/Fraud_detection/README.md

 In this Jupyter Notebook Iæve used AdaBoost, Gradient Boosting, and a neural network to try to make a descent fraud detection classifier.
 With varying results.
-The crux of the matter was to use principal component analysis to reduce the size of the dataset, then use a few different model selection tools to see if a good model could be build.
-We maxed out with an accuracy of $\approx 85\%$